guillaumeeb/isae-supaero-aibt103-bigdata/src/02_Big_Data_Platforms.md

 ::: incremental

-- Perdiocially poll the website for new data
+- Periodically poll the website for new data
 - Launch your model training when new text file is availaible
 - Evaluate your new model on a reference dataset
 - Push the evaluation result somewhere you can see it